lsst-ts/observatory-controls-docs/System-Testing-Deployments-and-Upgrades/Control-System-Upgrade/Deployment-Activities/base-teststand/index.rst

 * DSM:1
 * DSM:2

+For the other components, the BTS will be handled in the same way as the Summit.
+For reference, see `Observatory and Control System Guidelines for BTS <https://confluence.lsstcorp.org/display/LSSTCOM/Observatory+and+Control+System+Guidelines+for+BTS>`_

-For the other components, leverage the following scripts.
+Only leverage the following scripts, if necessary.
 Required configurations will be given for each script execution.

 .. note::

-    ATCamera must be in OFFLINE_AVAILABLE state before putting them into ENABLED state.
+    ATCamera and CCCamera must be in OFFLINE_AVAILABLE state before putting them into ENABLED state.

 * ``set_summary_state.py``